gautam1103/Dynamic-Table-with-Product-Filters-and-Variants/README.md

 ## 📜 Notes

 - **Responsiveness:** The UI is fully responsive and adapts to various screen sizes.
-- **Tailwind CSS:** Used for clean, consistent design across the application.
+- **Advanced CSS:** Used for clean, consistent design across the application.
 - **React:** Provides a dynamic and interactive user experience.

 ## 💻 Demo